Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 (a) each such Affiliate is expressly identified in an applicable Ordering Document or other written agreement with Licensor;

-(b) Licensee remains fully responsible and liable for such Affiliates' compliance with this License; and
+(b) Licensee remains fully responsible and liable for such Affiliates' compliance with this License;

-(c) use by any Affiliate constitutes use by Licensee for purposes of any user, seat, environment, or usage limitations.
+(c) use by any Affiliate constitutes use by Licensee for purposes of any user, seat, environment, or usage limitations; and

+(d) "solely for the benefit of Licensee" means the Affiliate's use directly supports Licensee's operations, projects, or business activities as specified in the Ordering Documents.
+An Affiliate using the Software for its own independent operations, even if those operations indirectly benefit Licensee, must obtain its own separate license.

 For the avoidance of doubt, each separate legal entity (including each Affiliate, subsidiary, parent company, or holding company) that wishes to use the Software for its own benefit must obtain its own license (typically via a separate Ordering Document), unless expressly stated otherwise in writing by Licensor.
 A parent company's license does not cover its subsidiaries, and a subsidiary's license does not cover its parent company or sister subsidiaries.
 Each legal entity must pay for its own license regardless of corporate structure or ownership relationships.